CptGummiball/whitelister/README.md

 **Author:** CptGummiball

 ## Overview
 Whitelister is a Spigot plugin designed to manage server whitelist applications via a web interface.
 The plugin sets up a simple website using Jetty, where players can review the server rules and submit a whitelist application.
 Server administrators can then manage these applications directly in-game with intuitive commands.
+There is also an API for usage with own front end.

 ## Key Features
 Web-based Whitelist Application: Players can apply for whitelist access via a simple web page where they must agree to the server rules before submitting their application.